A Variational Formulation of Accelerated Optimization on Riemannian Manifolds: Numerical Experiments

+Note however that an increase in the value of $p$ in Algorithm~\ref{Alg:Semi-Implicit_Euler}, which corresponds to an increase in the order of the Bregman dynamics integrated, requires a decrease in the time-step, in agreement with intuitive expectations.
+This time-step decrease requirement is especially important due to the polynomially growing $h(kh)^{p-2}$ coefficient multiplying the gradient of $f$ in the updates of the algorithm.
+Such a decrease in the time-step does not really affect the convergence rate, but the transition between the initialization and convergence phases takes longer.
+As a consequence, by using larger time-steps, the algorithm corresponding to a smaller value of $p$ might achieve a desired convergence criterion with fewer iterations than the algorithm corresponding to a larger value of $p$, despite having a slower convergence rate.
 Similar issues arise when discretizing the continuous Euler--Lagrange flow associated with accelerated optimization on vector spaces, and in that situation, it was observed that time-adaptive symplectic integrators based on Hamiltonian variational integrators resulted in dramatically improved robustness and stability.
 As such, it will be natural to explore generalizations of time-adaptive symplectic integrators based on Hamiltonian variational integrators applied to Poincar\'e transformed Hamiltonians, that respect the Riemannian manifold structure in order to yield more robust and stable numerical discretizations of the flows we have studied in this paper in order to construct accelerated optimization algorithms on Riemannian manifolds.
+We will lay the foundation for such time-adaptive symplectic integrators in Section~\ref{sec: TimeInvariance}.